 Poll workers are on the front lines of elections.
 Ensuring that they are protected must be a priority.
-While we appreciate that DOS will be providing 6000 PPE kits during the primary, the General Assembly should appropriate additional funds to assist counties and DOS in procuring PPE prior to June 2.
+We are hopeful that DOS will provide PPE kits as they did during the primary.
+However, the General Assembly should appropriate additional funds to assist counties and DOS in procuring PPE prior to November 3rd.